Efficient Numerical Conformal Mappings on Multiply Connected Riemann Surfaces: Preliminaries

 \subsubsection{Error Estimation}

-The solution method specific a posteriori error estimation method applied here is the so-called auxiliary subspace error estimation.
+The a posteriori error estimation method specific to the solution method applied here is the so-called auxiliary subspace error estimation.
 The estimate measures the projection of the residual to the auxiliary space, that is, to a set of finite element degrees of freedom that extend the approximation space in a natural way.
 One example of such extension is to consider all edge modes of degree $p+1$ and bubble modes of $p+1$ and $p+2$, where $p$ is the (constant) polynomial degree used in the discretization.
 For details, see \cite{hno}.

 First, $p$-robustness has never been rigorously shown for this class of error estimators.
 Yet, there exists compelling numerical evidence that the method is indeed $p$-robust.
 Second, by construction, these estimators are optimistic.
 If properly constructed, they cannot overestimate the error.